Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Introduction

 \subsection{Settling of non-spherical particles}

-In practice, the dispersed particles are commonly non-spherical in shape.
-For instance, ice crystals in clouds, plankton in the marine, and dusts in the atmosphere are always disk-like or rod-like in shape \citep{shawParticleTurbulenceInteractionsAtmospheric2003,malliosEffectsDustParticle2020,slomkaCollisionRodsQuiescent2020}.
-For simplicity, non-spherical particles are often modelled as spheroids, including prolate spheroids to approximate rod-like particles and oblate spheroids for disk-like particles.
-The rotation and orientation of these spheroids are more complex than that of spheres, and the behavior of non-spherical particles in fluids is highly shape-dependent \citep{vothAnisotropicParticlesTurbulence2017}.
+In practice, the shape of dispersed particles is commonly non-spherical.
+For instance, ice crystals in clouds, plankton in the marine, and dusts in the atmosphere are usually disk-like or rod-like in shape \citep{shawParticleTurbulenceInteractionsAtmospheric2003,malliosEffectsDustParticle2020,slomkaCollisionRodsQuiescent2020}.
+For simplicity, non-spherical particles are often modelled by smooth-surface prolate/oblate spheroids or by polyhedrons with edges.
+Compared to spherical particles, the orientational behavior and rotational motion of non-spherical particles add complexity to their dynamics in fluid flows \citep{rahmaniFreeFallingRising2014,vothAnisotropicParticlesTurbulence2017}.

-As for a single spheroid settling in a quiescent fluid, the particle maintains its initial orientation in the regime of creeping flow owing to the vanishing hydrodynamic torque.
-Accordingly, the terminal settling velocity is orientation-dependent \citep{happelLowReynoldsNumber1983}.
+As for a single spheroid settling in a quiescent fluid, the particle would maintain its initial orientation in the creeping flow owing to the vanishing hydrodynamic torque.
+Thus, the settling velocity of the spheroid is orientation-dependent in this regime \citep{happelLowReynoldsNumber1983}.
 However, when the fluid inertia is taken into account, a non-negligible hydrodynamic torque reorients the settling spheroid to a broad-side-on alignment \citep{khayatInertiaEffectsMotion1989,ardekaniNumericalStudySedimentation2016,dabadeEffectInertiaOrientation2016}.
-Moreover, when the fluid inertia is strong enough to induce the wake instability, the settling motion of the spheroid transitions from the steady vertical falling to complicated unsteady modes.
-These modes include spiral, zigzag (or fluttering), tumbling, and chaotic motions, and are determined by the aspect ratio, Galileo number and density ratio of the spheroid \citep{chrustNumericalSimulationDynamics2013,ardekaniNumericalStudySedimentation2016,zhouPathInstabilitiesOblate2017}.
+Additionally, when the fluid inertia is strong enough to trigger wake instability, the settling motion of the spheroid transitions from the steady vertical falling to complicated unsteady modes, similar to the case of a settling sphere.
+The velocity and mode (including spiral, zigzag/fluttering, tumbling, and chaotic) of the settling motion are jointly determined by the density ratio, Galileo number and the shape of the spheroid \citep{chrustNumericalSimulationDynamics2013,ardekaniNumericalStudySedimentation2016,zhouPathInstabilitiesOblate2017,moricheSingleOblateSpheroid2021}, and can also be altered by the presence of walls \citep{huangSedimentationEllipsoidalParticle2014,yangSedimentationOblateEllipsoid2015}.